This is a work in progress.

 General rule - keep value of this parameter as low as possible.
 Every additional instance of zabbix_server adds known overhead, in the same time, parallelism is increased.
-Optimal number of instances is achieved when queue, on average, contains minimum number of parameters (ideally, 0 at any given moment).
+Optimal number of instances is achieved when the item queue, on average, contains minimum number of parameters (ideally, 0 at any given moment).
 This value can be monitored by using internal check zabbix[queue].

 See the "See also" section at the bottom of this page to find out how to configure optimal count of zabbix processes.